Seawaymax

 Seawaymax vessels are 225.55 m in length, 23.80 m wide, and have a draft of 8.08 m and a height above the waterline of 35.5 m.
-A number of lake freighters larger than this size cruise the Great Lakes and cannot pass through to the Atlantic Ocean.
+A number of lake freighters larger than this size cruise the upper Great Lakes and cannot pass through to the Atlantic Ocean.
 The size of the locks limits the size of the ships which can pass and so limits the size of the cargoes they can carry.
 The record tonnage for one vessel on the Seaway is 28,502 tons of iron ore while the record through the larger locks of the Great Lakes Waterway is 72,351 tons.
 Most new lake vessels, however, are constructed to the Seawaymax limit to enhance versatility by allowing the possibility of off-Lakes use.